 The Trevelyans are credited with turning Seaton from a fishing village into a popular Victorian seaside resort.
 This transformation is unlikely to have taken place, however, without the arrival of the railway in 1868, when Seaton was patched into the London South Western Railway main line running between London Waterloo and Salisbury to Exeter, via a branch line umbilicus from Seaton Junction, 4 miles to the north of the town.

-The railway spelled the end for one of Seaton’s other industries however.
+The railway spelt the end for one of Seaton’s other industries, however.
 Despite the changed conditions of the River Axe and its estuary, shipbuilding and maritime commerce had continued to be important to Seaton well into the 1800s.
 The owner of Stedcombe Manor and the Ship Inn – one Mr Hallet – financed the construction of new docks on both the eastern and western banks of the river in 1806, which meant huge 100-ton ships could load and unload here, and a passenger boat ran a weekly service up and down the coast to London.

 The arrival of the railway in 1868 put an end to this, of course, offering a cheaper and more reliable route to the capital for both travellers and cargo.
-Trains transported dairy and other farm produce from the region up to the Big Smoke, and brought visitors from London down to the visit the seaside.
+Trains transported dairy and other farm produce from the region up to the Big Smoke and brought visitors from London down to the visit the seaside.
 It was during this period that Seaton first became a popular holiday destination, a tradition that survived the decline of the railway, which ceased to visit the town when British Rail closed the Seaton Junction branch line as part of the Beeching cuts in March 1966.
 You can still travel along part of the old trackbed, which is used by the iconic Seaton Tramway, which runs trolleys to Colyton all year round.

 For many years a ferry transported foot and horse-powered traffic across the river, but in 1877 this was put out of action by the construction of a toll bridge.
-This graceful structure, which decisively ended any prospect of large ships ever again sailing further up the river, is still standing, and is England’s oldest surviving concrete bridge.
+This graceful structure, which decisively ended any prospect of large ships ever again sailing further up the river, is still standing and is England’s oldest surviving concrete bridge.
 You can only cross on foot or by bike now, with the main road running across a more modern bridge built alongside it in 1990.

 Seaton During War and Peace